-During Whiting's tenure, her teams have compiled a 165-92-34 record for a .625 winning percentage.
-The Jumbos are a regular among the top four teams in the competitive New England Small College Athletic Conference (NESCAC).
-They have qualified for 16 of the 17 NESCAC Championship tournaments and were conference champions in 2002 as well as the runner-up in 2000 and 2005.
-Coach Whiting has been selected by her peers as NESCAC's Coach of the Year in 2010, 2005 and 2002.
-Tufts finished first during the conference regular season in each of those years.
+During Whiting's tenure, her teams have compiled a 175-98-37 record for a .624 winning percentage.
+The Jumbos are a regular among the top four teams in the competitive NESCAC and placed fourth last year.
+They have qualified for 17 of the 18 NESCAC Championship tournaments overall.
+Whiting's Jumbos were conference champions in 2002 and last year's runner-up finish in the NESCAC Tournament was their third including 2000 and 2005.
+Prior to her Coach of the Year Award for 2017, Coach Whiting has been selected as NESCAC's Coach of the Year in 2010, 2005 and 2002.
+Tufts finished first during the conference regular season in each of those three seasons.

 The program is also very involved in community service under Coach Whiting.
 Last February, the Jumbos drafted Emily Matarese, a courageous 13-year old girl from Medford, Massachusetts, through Team IMPACT, a non-profit organization which works to improve the quality of life for children facing life-threatening and chronic illnesses by pairing them with collegiate athletic teams.
 Emily is the Jumbos' second Team IMPACT teammate during Coach Whiting's tenure.

 A 1993 Tufts graduate, Whiting played four seasons as an all-star goalkeeper for the Jumbos.
 She was the team's MVP three times and still holds the program's records for career saves and fewest goals allowed in a season.
 After graduation, she worked for six seasons as an assistant coach under Bill Gehling at her alma mater.
 She was promoted to head coach when Gehling was named Athletics Director at Tufts in July 1999.